How to Sign Up for COBRA Health Insurance: Easy Steps for Keeping Your Coverage

 Marketplace plans:

-You might save money with a Marketplace plan, especially if you qualify for financial help.
+You may just find a cheaper deal with a Marketplace plan, especially if you qualify for assistance.

-But if keeping your current doctors is crucial, COBRA could be worth the cost.
+But if your current doctors are non-negotiable, paying for COBRA might be worth it!

-Remember, losing job-based coverage opens a special enrollment period for Marketplace plans.
+Just a note: losing your job-based coverage opens a special enrollment period for Marketplace plans, too.

-You have 60 days to sign up, just like with COBRA.
+You’ve got that same 60 days to jump in, just like with COBRA.

 Enrolling in COBRA Insurance